10 Inexpensive Plants that will Make Your Garden Pop

 Pampas Grass (Cortaderia sellouana) is a tough and beautiful plant with a lot to like about it—as well as a few caveats to keep in mind.
 It’s tall and stately, reaching 10 to 12 feet in height and 5 feet in width, although some cultivars are half that size.
 Pampas grass is also an eyeful when unfolding its flower plumes in late summer, ranging in color from silvery white to sandy tan.
 The plumes make good cut-flowers or can be left in place for winter interest.
 An upright grower with stiff stems, pampas makes a fine hedge or screen.
 The caveats: pampas grass can be a hassle to cut back (the blades are sharp) and it is an aggressive seed producer, making it a pest in some areas.
 Before planting, check with your local cooperative extension.
 Or look for a sterile cultivar.
 Get to know some other ornamental grasses.

 Lamium (Lamium maculatum) differentiates itself from many other groundcover plants with eye-catching beauty that demands attention rather than taking a backseat to other plants.
 The secret is its foliage, which is variegated in different patterns and hues, depending on variety.
 The most popular lamiums are a mix of silver and green, but some now have a mix of lime and green.
 Then there are the bright pink, purple or white blooms that peak in spring but appear sporadically the rest of the growing season.
 Lamium spreads easily but is not invasive.
 It is hardy in Zones 4–8.
-Learn more about lamium and other groundcover plants.
+Learn how to plant flowers to brighten up your garden.

 Helenium (Helenium autumnale), also called Helen’s flower, is a late-summer showpiece that is exceedingly easy to grow.
 It boasts flowers with truly beautiful autumnal hues of gold, amber and mahogany—and it’s long blooming if deadheaded.
 Helenium typically grows 3 to 5 feet tall with stiff stems that seldom require staking.
 For shorter, bushier plants, you can cut stems back by half in early summer.
 Helenium is hardy in Zones 3–8.
 Meet some gorgeous late-summer container plants.